deta-aditya/lullet-temp/README.md

 #### Type filter

 This value represents the type filter visualized by Filter Tab component.
-Its type should be an enumeration type with possible values of `task-todo`, `task-completed`, `task-cancelled`, `event`, and `note`.
+Its type should be an enumeration type with possible values of `all`, `task-todo`, `task-completed`, `task-cancelled`, `event`, and `note`.
 Just like search input, this value is not a derivation of other states.

 #### Bullet points